HenrYxZ/sombra/README.md

 ## Usage

-- Install all the dependencies required
+- Install all dependencies by running `python -m pip install -r requirements.txt`
 - Run `python -u main.py` or `python -u main.py -d` to use _debug mode_ which
 will not use Anti-Aliasing (-u is for displaying print messages in the console)
 - The output image will be stored in the project folder

 ## Features

-- Sphere and Plane objects
+- Sphere, Plane and Triangle objects
 - Diffuse, Specular and Border shaders
 - Directional, Point and Spot lights
 - Change Field of View of camera by changing d (distance) and scale x and y parameters
-- Anti-Aliasing 4x4 using Random Jitter
+- Anti-Aliasing using Random Jitter
+- Reflection by setting Ks value to materials
+- Image textures
+- Normal Maps
+- Environment Sphere Map
+- Animation by running a physics simulation of a moving sphere

 ## Testing